The generic fiber of moduli spaces of bounded local $G$-shtukas: Introduction

-{\it Acknowledgments.} We would like to thank Bhargav Bhatt, Ofer Gabber, Jack Hall, Roland Huber, Eike Lau, Brandon Levin, Stephan Neupert, Timo Richarz, Daniel Sch{\"a}ppi, Peter Scholze and Torsten Wedhorn for helpful discussions.
-The first author acknowledges support of the DFG (German Research Foundation) in form of SFB 878.
+{\it Acknowledgments.} We would like to thank the anonymous referee for careful reading and many good comments.
+We further thank Johannes Ansch\"utz, Bhargav Bhatt, Ofer Gabber, Tom Haines, Jack Hall, Jochen Heinloth, Roland Huber, Eike Lau, Brandon Levin, Stephan Neupert, Timo Richarz, Daniel Sch{\"a}ppi, Peter Scholze and Torsten Wedhorn for helpful discussions, and Johannes Ansch\"utz for pointing out an error in an earlier proof of Theorem~\ref{MainThm}\ref{MainThm_1}.
+The first author acknowledges support of the DFG (German Research Foundation) in form of SFB 878, Project-ID 427320536 -- SFB 1442, and Germany's Excellence Strategy EXC 2044--390685587 ``Mathematics M\"unster: Dynamics--Geometry--Structure''.
 The second author was partially supported by ERC starting grant 277889 ``Moduli spaces of local $G$-shtukas''.